scholokov/qax-portal-2/Meeting notes/Meeting notes 16.11.22.md

 :black_square_button: How to modify workflow Canceled and Resolved without push Closed or with push Closed

-:black_square_button: Think about new images for Home page (but after release)
+:white_check_mark:Think about new images for Home page (but after release)